CGMcDougall/3005-Database-GP/README.md

         - View
           - Manages the console interface, and takes input from console and supplies it to control class.
         - SQLManager
           - Manages all interaction between code and sql database.
+  - Models/
+     - Contains both an ER diagram and relational schema